Sleep disruptions can do a lot of harm, and you might be experiencing more than you remember.

 Are some people more prone to sleep disruptions?

 The short answer is, yes.
-Sleep Sensitivity, an emerging sleep performance metric from Cerebra, is showing promise in defining how naturally susceptible you are to the disruptive factors that occur in your body and environment.
+Sleep Recovery, an emerging sleep performance metric from Cerebra, is showing promise in defining how naturally susceptible you are to the disruptive factors that occur in your body and environment.

 What can I do about it?